 Counseling & Psychological Services

 Counseling & Psychological Services is a free, confidential service for full-time undergraduate students.
-Counseling & Psychological Services provides individual and group psychotherapy by professional psychotherapists to help students navigate adjustment issues, relationship problems, family issues, and emotional distress.
+We provide individual and group psychotherapy by professional psychotherapists to help students navigate adjustment issues, relationship problems, family issues, and emotional distress.

 Accredited by the International Association of Counseling Services (IACS).